felix-hilden/tekore/docs/index.rst

 The `Web API`_ provides access to a plethora of data on music and users.
 Spotipy implements these most integral features completely.

-- :mod:`spotipy.auth`: authentication for application and user tokens
+- :mod:`spotipy.auth`: authentication for application and user tokens, self-refreshing tokens
 - :mod:`spotipy.client`: endpoints for access to every resource in the API.
   Responses are parsed into :mod:`models <spotipy.model>` with explicit attributes to ease examining the contents of a response.

 Additional features and various convenience modules are provided too.
-Please refer to the documentation of each module for more information.

 - :mod:`spotipy.util`

   - Command line prompt for user autentication
-  - Self-refreshing access tokens
   - Read and write configuration from files and environment variables

 - :mod:`spotipy.sender`